M3nozzi/transactionsManagement/README.md

 # Transaction Management Application

-It`s a transaction management application  with the purpose of putting into practice the technologies studied for the construction of the application backend.
+That's a transaction management application with the purpose of putting into practice the technologies studied for the construction of the application backend.

 ## Tecnologies: